-I am often provided with free products in exchange for an honest review on my blog.
 I will never accept a review product where I am required to misrepresent the company or be dishonest.
 All sponsored reviews will contain a disclosure statement.
-Sometimes, I review a product just because I love it, and this will also be noted within the blog post.
+Sometimes, I review a product just because I love it and no pay is involved, and this will also be noted within the blog post.

 If you read my blog, you might think I love every product I review, but that is simply not true.
 I often find myself carefully considering my words in order to be professional and yet honest.
 If I dislike a product, you will probably see me including lots of objective information about that product and a little about how that product (didn’t) work in our home.
 What doesn’t work for me may very well work for you, so I try to be honest and not overly negative.
 Fortunately, I like about 90% of the products I receive.
 I absolutely love about 25% of the products I receive, and the top ten percent get my highest recommendation in My Bottom Line.

-Occasionally, review products come with monetary compensation as well.
-I spend a great deal of time on using the material, writing, and promoting for each review, so this compensation is fair and equitable compensation for my time.
+I spend a great deal of time on using the material, writing, and promoting for each review, so compensation is a fair and equitable compensation for my time.
 Monetary compensation does not change the way I write reviews.

 Contributors on Encouraging Moms at Home are allowed to use affiliate links.